-iOS doesn’t have built-in system-level support for locking apps individually, so, at the moment, the ability to lock apps individually remains limited.
-There are a few workarounds and fixes you can use to create a similar impact.
+iOS doesn’t have built-in system-level support for locking apps individually.
+So, at the moment, the ability to lock apps individually remains limited.
+You can use a few workarounds and fixes to create a similar impact.
 Follow the steps below to lock the first party applications on iOS

 - Open the Settings app

-- Go to the Screen Time tab, enable it and then head to the Content and Privacy Restrictions section
+- Go to the Screen Time tab, enable it, and head to the Content and Privacy Restrictions section.

-- Now tap on the Allowed Apps option and turn off toggles for all the apps that you do not want to use
+- Now tap on the Allowed Apps option and turn off toggles for all the apps you do not want to use.

 - Head back to the home screen to save the settings.

 On iPhones running iOS 11 or older, you will have to use the Restrictions feature.
-Go to the Settings app and open the General section.
-Scroll down and navigate to the Restrictions tab and open it; here, Enable Restrictions.
-You will need to enter a new passcode and confirm it.
-Once the restrictions are enabled with a new passcode, you are presented with a variety of options.
+First, go to the Settings app and open the General section.
+Next, please scroll down and navigate to the Restrictions tab and open it; here, Enable Restrictions.
+Next, you will need to enter a new passcode and confirm it.
+Once the restrictions are enabled with a unique passcode, you are presented with various options.
 The only downside of this is that only first-party apps from Apple are included in this.

 By Swiping the green toggle icon to the off position for all the apps using this method, you can prevent the disabled apps from appearing on the home screen.
-While this isn’t much of a lock option, it prevents the app from working on the phone and works as a temporary app removal method.
-Since the apps you lock here are not accessible until you re-allow them from the restrictions tab, this method can be less than optimum for most users.
+While this isn’t much of a lock option, it prevents the app from working on the phone.
+It also works as a temporary app removal method.
+However, since the apps you lock here are not accessible until you re-allow them from the restrictions tab, this method can be less than optimum for most users.

 Method 2: Lock Apps On iPhone using Screen Time Limits Feature

-You can also use the time limits feature that was introduced in iOS 12 to set a lock on the app.
+You can also use the time limits feature introduced in iOS 12 to set a lock on the app.